Juggernaut102/tp/docs/UserGuide.md

 * All searches are **case-insensitive** (e.g., `find hans` matches `Hans`)
 * For name search: matches students with at least one keyword (OR search)
 * Order of keywords does not matter (e.g., `find Hans Bo` matches `Bo Hans`)
-* Reset to the base student list by executing `list`.
+* Reset to the base student list after each search by executing `list`.
 * For `find sub/SUBJECT`: lessons are automatically sorted by day and start time
   </box>